Table of Contents

 Here's a simplified step-by-step process:

-Preparation: Place your chosen candy on the trays of the freeze dryer.
-Make sure the candies do not overlap to allow for proper freeze drying.
+Preparation: Place your selected sweets on the vacuum trays of the freeze dryer.
+Take care not to let them touch each other.
+This will allow them to be properly freeze dried.

-Freezing: The freeze dryer cools down to temperatures well below freezing, which freezes the water inside the candy.
+Freezing: The freeze dryer has now cooled down to well below freezing and all that water in the candy has become ice.

-Creating a Vacuum: Once the candy is frozen, the machine creates a vacuum around the candy.
+A Vacuum Is Created: After freezing the candy, the machine creates a vacuum around the candy.

 Sublimation: The machine gently warms the frozen candy, causing the ice to sublimate.